 Our Incubation programme helps students to get their ideas off the ground – whether they want to set up a social enterprise, awareness raising campaign or community volunteering project.

-We believe that when it comes to new ideas, students benefit from a combination of tangible resources and tailored support from staff and mentors.
+Students develop new skills and deliver real community impact by using tangible resources and receiving tailored support from staff and mentors.
 We offer a range of training sessions and individual resources focused on their own potential to lead, their value proposition, their understanding of their audience/users and their financial sustainability.

 No matter what stage a student comes to us at, whether it’s just an idea in their head or something they’ve already piloted, our staff are trained in coaching skills to enable the student to identify where they want to get to and what help they will need along the way.

 If you’re a student with an idea to create positive social change, get in touch with your local Hub.

 If you’re a university staff member interested in our programme, find out more about partnering with us.

 “Starting a project with the Hub was probably one of the best decisions I’ve made at university.
 As a first year at the time, I was able to develop a huge range of practical skills by leading a team and starting a new initiative from scratch.
 It taught me to not be afraid to try new things and see what works.
 It also allowed me to network with University departments and external organisations, kickstarting my interest in science communication, which has since defined my career ambitions.” – Cyin, The Hub